 Authority to Hire & Fire

-As an IT staffing sales professional, the first thing you need to figure out when qualifying any new lead or prospect is, do they possess the authority to hire and fire their own staff including full-time employees and contractors or consultants.
-One simple sales qualifying question you might want to ask is, "are you responsible for hiring, firing and managing your own staff?"
-It’s really that simple yet many IT staffing sales professionals fail to ask this question because they're either afraid to ask or they make assumptions based off of the prospect's linkedIn profile.
+The first thing you need to figure out when qualifying any new lead or prospect is, do they possess the authority to hire and fire their own staff including full-time employees and contractors or consultants.
+One simple sales qualifying question you might want to ask is, "what is your role in hiring and managing staff?"
+Additional drill questions may include "do you own the authority to hire and fire your own staff?"
+It’s really that simple yet many sales professionals fail to ask this question because they're either afraid to ask or they make assumptions based off of the prospect's LinkedIn profile.
 To ensure you don’t waste your time on window shoppers, be sure to ask this simple and straight-forward sales qualifying question.

 Authority to Hire/ Use IT Staffing Firms